danielbarone/reddit-text-alerts/README.md

 A python application to monitor a given reddit thread for posts matching your search criteria.

-When new posts matching your search parameters are found, it texts an alert containing a link to the posts to your desired recepients.
+When new posts matching your search parameters are found, it sends a text and slack message containing a link to the posts to your desired recepients/slack threads.

 # Requirements